Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-CalvaDOS/README.md

 Its operating system, **GDOS 2.4**, was an impressive piece of software in its own right.
 Unfortunately, the Genie IIIs arrived late to the market.
 By then the IBM PC and its clones were taking over, and TCS went bankrupt in 1985.

 But the machine had a small and enthusiastic community around it.
-Members of the German **Club80** modified G-DOS and pushed the Genie IIIs well beyond what it had originally been designed to do.
+Members of the German **Club80** modified GDOS and pushed the Genie IIIs well beyond what it had originally been designed to do.

 One of those modifications became **CalvaDOS**.

 As far as I can tell from what has survived, much of the work was done by **Arnulf Sopp**.
-He added support for an OMTI hard-disk controller and created the EPROM that allowed G-DOS to boot from the hard disk.
+He added support for an OMTI hard-disk controller and created the EPROM that allowed GDOS to boot from the hard disk.
 And, with the particular sense of humor for which Arnulf was known, he called the result *CalvaDOS*.

 I always liked what that system could do.